rjfarmer/gfort2py/README.md

 type(my_type), dimension(5,5) :: my_dt2
 ````

-Elements can be access via a notation similar to the numpy slice:
+Elements can be access via a notation similar to a slice:

 ````python
 x.my_dt[0]['x']